The toolbox

 Not: a billing-grade or stamped study.
 It's capacity-level, single-day, and directional.

-Charging follows a real constant-current / constant-voltage curve — the taper as each battery nears full — so a charger's effective throughput reflects the physics, not a flat rate that overstates how fast the fleet tops up.
+Charging follows a real constant-current / constant-voltage curve, including the taper as each battery nears full.
+A charger's effective throughput therefore reflects the physics, not a flat rate that overstates how fast the fleet tops up.

 Not: a manufacturer-specific charge model; it's a representative CC-CV curve, capacity-level and directional.

-A multi-day representative week that generates a feasible charge schedule — which bus, which charger, when, at what power — meeting every departure under the service limit, with conservative day-over-day battery carryover.
+A multi-day representative week that generates a feasible charge schedule: which bus, which charger, when, at what power.
+It meets every departure under the service limit, with conservative day-over-day battery carryover.
 Every assignment traces to a rule.

 Not: an operational commitment or a control plan.
 It's a capacity-level, directional reference.